How do I market myself as a coach?

 If you like speaking, make a podcast.
 If you like video, make a video.
-If you enjoy writing, make a blog, and start creating content that answers those questions.
+If you enjoy writing, look for guest posting opportunities, write a blog post or two every week, and start creating free resources and content that answers those questions for your potential clients.

 I have a sign that says, ‘create every day’ and my clients get fed up with me showing it to them all the time, but it’s encouraging you to create every day.

-As a creator, you build this beautiful ecosystem of content that captures people’s attention, builds relationships, and encourages prospects to talk to you about how you can deliver this transformation, the starting point of your value ladder – How you deliver transformation in people’s lives with what you do.
+Ultimately, you must invest in content marketing as a coach and thought leader.
+You have to become a content creator.
+As a creator, you build this beautiful ecosystem of relevant content that captures people’s attention, builds relationships, and encourages prospects to talk to you about how you can deliver this transformation, the starting point of your value ladder – How you deliver transformation in people’s lives with what you do.

 Attention, Relationship, Rome, which leads to Transformation.

 These are the three areas that you need to focus on.